Symmetry energy and neutron star properties constrained by chiral effective field theory calculations: Equation-of-state framework

-where $x_j^i$ is the set of fit parameters $(a_j, b_j)$ for the $i$-th individual EOS, $\langle x_j \rangle$ represents the average of $x_j$, and $w_i$ is the weight for each EOS.
-Since we do not vary the symmetric nuclear matter properties, in this work $C_{jk}$ is $4 \times 4$ matrix for the $a_j$ from the neutron matter EOSs only.
+where $x_j^i$ is the set of fit parameters $(a_j, b_j)$ for the $i$th individual EOS, $\langle x_j \rangle$ represents the average of $x_j$, and $w_i$ is the weight for each EOS.
+Since we do not vary the symmetric nuclear matter properties, in this work $C_{jk}$ is a $4 \times 4$ matrix for the $a_j$ from the neutron matter EOSs only.
 In the initial set given by the 17 neutron matter EOSs, the weights are $w_i=1$, but when we implement Bayes statistics and inferences, $w_i < 1$.
 With the average $\langle x_j \rangle$ and the covariance matrix $C_{jk}$, a multivariate normal distribution can be used to generate an EOS ensemble based on our EDF EOSs.
 We note that the statistical uncertainties from this EOS ensemble have of course a prior sensitivity to the initial set of individual EOSs.

 The resulting EDF EOS ensemble based on the multivariate normal distribution is shown in Fig.~\ref{fig:eftpnmstat} with the $95\%$ credibility region in comparison to the individual EOSs based on MBPT calculations of neutron matter.
 The ensemble is based on 100,000 EOSs generated using the EDF, Eqs.~(\ref{eq:EDF1}) and~(\ref{eq:EDF2}), from the average $\langle x_j \rangle$ and the covariance matrix $C_{jk}$ based on the individual neutron matter MBPT EOSs.
 The agreement between the band and the individual lines in Fig.~\ref{fig:eftpnmstat} indicates that the EDF EOS ensemble employed in this work can generalize chiral EFT results within their uncertainties.
-Moreover, the compare the EDF EOS ensemble to the unitary gas constraint~\cite{Tews17} and observe in Fig.~\ref{fig:eftpnmstat} that this is nicely fulfilled by our EOSs.
+Moreover, we compare the EDF EOS ensemble to the unitary gas constraint~\cite{Tews17} and observe in Fig.~\ref{fig:eftpnmstat} that this is nicely fulfilled by our EOSs.
+For completeness, we show in Fig.~\ref{fig:eftpnmstat_high} the prior of our EDF ensemble extended up to $8n_0$.